 Players like to look good, and accessing your Fortnite Battle Royale locker in Fortnite Save the World is a nice touch that makes Fortnite Save the World feel far more approachable to those who are only used to Fortnite Battle Royale.

-While Epic Games has warned that newer Fortnite Battle Royale skins may not be supported by Fortnite Save the World, so far, that has not been the case and, except for a few pickaxes, all Chapter 1 and 2 skins work correctly in Fortnite Save the World, including popular skins such as Iron Man, Captain America, Kratos, Master Chief, Lara Croft and Darth Vader.
+While Epic Games has warned that newer Fortnite Battle Royale skins may not be supported by Fortnite Save the World, so far, that has not been the case.
+Except for a few pickaxes, all Chapter 1 and 2 skins, including popular ones such as Iron Man, Captain America, Kratos, Master Chief, Lara Croft, and Darth Vader, work correctly in Fortnite Save the World.

 As of 2022, Fortnite Save the World is fully integrated with the wider Fortnite Metaverse and is now playable directly from within the mode select screen within Fortnite.
+Players can also progress their Battle Pass by completing challenges and missions in Fortnite Save the World, giving additional incentive for Fortnite Battle Royale players to participate.

 If there were an award given to game communities where vast amounts of players go AFK and leech off others, it would go to Fortnite Save the World; most matches have at least one player who sits down or dances while going AFK and leaving the fighting to the rest of the team.

 These players, however, are nothing compared to trolls who deliberately edit holes in your defences to cause the team to lose points.
+While there are good players in Fortnite Save the World, some truly awful ones deserve a temporary ban, at the very least.

-Fortnite Save the World is a third person shooter video game developed and published by Epic Games, it was released on 21 July 2017 and retails for $11.99 .
+Fortnite: Save the World is a third person shooter game developed and published by Epic Games, it released on 21 July 2017, and is available on Nintendo Switch, Nintendo Switch 2, PC, Playstation 4, Playstation 5, Xbox One and Xbox Series X|S.

 Fortnite: Save the World supports: